Opening a gap in the dispersion of the collective excitations of a driven-dissipative condensate subject to an external coherent drive: The model

-The stationary solutions discussed so far correspond to configurations in which the condensate is locked in frequency and phase to the incident field.
-But other forms of steady-state solutions are possible in the late-time limit, in particular closed periodical orbits called \textit{limit cycles}~\footnote{Since the analytical study of limit cycles is difficult, we used a specialized numerical software of MATLAB, named \textit{Matcont} \cite{dhooge2008new}: given an initial cycle found ‘by hand’ at fixed parameters, keeping its period fixed, it evaluates the limit cycle continuation in the space of parameters.}.
+The stationary solutions discussed so far correspond to configurations in which the condensate is locked in frequency and phase to the incident coherent field.
+But other forms of steady-state solutions are possible in the late-time limit, in particular closed periodical orbits called \textit{limit cycles}~\cite{kuznetsov1998elements}.
 In this case, the field ${\bar E}(\textbf{r},t)=E_{ss}^{cyc}(t)$ is spatially uniform but keeps oscillating in time with a period $T$ whose value is not fixed from the outset but is dynamically determined by the evolution and depends on the specific choice of parameters.
 In terms of the physical field $E(\textbf{r},t)$, this corresponds to a spontaneous oscillation at a dynamically chosen frequency, that is a spontaneous laser oscillation totally {\em unlocked} from the coherent drive.
-As the $T$-periodic limit cycle $E_{ss}^{cyc}(t)$ is not necessarily purely harmonic and may contain several Fourier components equispaced by $\omega_{ss}=2\pi/T$, the physical emission generally displays a comb of equispaced components at $\omega_{inc}+n\omega_{ss}$~\cite{Huard:PRApp2019}.
+As the $T$-periodic limit cycle $E_{ss}^{cyc}(t)$ is not necessarily purely harmonic and may contain several Fourier components equispaced by $\omega_{ss}=2\pi/T$, the physical emission generally displays a comb of equispaced components at $\omega_{coh}+n\omega_{ss}$~\cite{Huard:PRApp2019}.